Specialty Plate Update

 - Northwest Youth Corps (NYC) is a non-profit organization founded in 1984 to offer teenagers an education-based work experience modeled after the historic Civilian Conservation Corps of the 1930s.
 Today, NYC, based in Eugene, Oregon, serves over 1,000 teens each year across a five-state region.
 For more information about Northwest Youth Corps, visit their website.

 The Madrona Institute depends on individual donors and foundations to further our important work.
 We are an independent 501(c)3 non-partisan, non-governmental organization.
 All contributions to the Madrona Institute are tax deductible as provided by law.
+Our Federal EIN is 20-3363030.
 Your financial support is deeply appreciated.